henrybarreto/merchant/README.md

 # Merchant
 ## Albion Online trader helper
-This a simple tool to compare items' price and help Albion's trader to be more profitable.
+This a simple tool to compare item's price and help Albion's trader to be more profitable.

 It uses the public API from [Albion Online Data](https://www.albion-online-data.com/) to get the prices and try to compare them.

 ## About the code
-I make it with the possibilities of unit tests, but i doesn't implement that yet, but as soon as i can, i will do that.
+- I make it with the possibilities of unit tests, but i doesn't implement that yet, but as soon as i can, i will do that.
-I also have in mind to abstract the name of cities to remove the needed to write the all name to the API or became that CLI in a graphic application.
+- I also have in mind to abstract the name of cities to remove the needed to write the all name to the API.
+- Error handling is still not working, so error with pass through

 ## How to use
 It's possible to install using Deno:
 ```bash
 deno install --allow-net merchant.js